OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ## Upgrading Single Node Octopus Deploy instances

-A single node Octopus Deploy instance is not configured for high availability.
+A single node Octopus Deploy instance is an instance not configured for high availability.
 The instance is running on a single Windows Server, and as such, you can run this script to:

 1. Check for a new version (exit if the current version is the newest version).
 1. Enable [maintenance mode](/docs/administration/managing-infrastructure/maintenance-mode.md).